Tiberias & the Sea of Galilee

 According to the Gospel, Jesus and His disciples had sailed to a remote area seeking rest, but a large crowd followed them.
 As evening approached and food was scarce, Jesus miraculously fed the multitudes with just a few loaves and fish.
 Soon after, He walked on these very waters — a moment that adds to the spiritual resonance of the site.

 Inside, near the altar, is a famous mosaic depicting two fish flanking a basket of loaves, symbolizing the miracle.
-Beneath the altar lies a large stone believed to be where Jesus placed the loaves and fish during His blessing.
+Beneath the altar lies a large stone believed to be where Jesus placed the loaves and fish during his blessing.
 A glass floor panel reveals the foundations of the early church.
 In the courtyard, you’ll also find excavated basalt stone fonts and ancient oil presses, offering a glimpse into the area’s historical life.

 Overlooking the Sea of Galilee from a serene hilltop, the Church of the Beatitudes is a Roman Catholic site located on Mount of Beatitudes, just a short drive from Tabgha and near the ruins of ancient Capernaum, the town of Jesus.
 Built between 1936 and 1938, the church marks the traditional location where Jesus delivered the “Sermon on the Mount”, one of His most profound teachings, as recorded in the Gospel of Matthew.